arun-kr-reddy/notes/computer_vision.md

   even if it is wrong for matched feature pair, RANSAC will ignore that pair

 ## random sample consensus
+- **least-squares:** find best-fitting curve for a set of data points by minimizing sum of squared differences (offsets) between observed data points and values predicted by model
+  outliers can significantly affect the outputs, so not used for transform matrix
 - **random sample consensus (RANSAC):** estimating transform matrix in presence of outliers by randomly selecting minimal set of data points (4 matches for homography)
   data points that fit well (within threshold) are considered inliers and matrix is refined using these inliers
   process repeated multiple times and matrix with largest num inliers selected as final estimate